Aueza/4143-Cont-Prog-Lang-Java-Python/Tests/test1Review.md

 ## History
-#1589F0**Programming Lang Definition:**  Systematic notation by which we describe computational processes to others.
+**Programming Lang Definition:**  Systematic notation by which we describe computational processes to others.

 **John Von Neumann:**  Proposed that computers should be permanently hardwired with a small set of general-purpose operations.